fxlv/docs/vagrant-base-box-creation.md

 Install basic debian image, during install specify root pass: vagrant and add user vagrant with password vagrant.
 Call that VM: `debian-wheezy` (or whatever, but I will use this name).
 Also use the same name for machine hostname, for domain you can set vagrantup.com.
 Does not really matter.

+Remove any unnecessary hardware from the VM settings, like audio and USB.

 ## Installing additional packages and enabling SSH
 After the installation is complete:
 ```